Context Poisoning: When Hallucinations Become Premises¶

 Ground-truth checks and evaluator loops reduce context poisoning but do not eliminate it:

-- Multi-agent boundaries: Sub-agents trust the orchestrator's summary; a hallucination there propagates unchallenged.
+- Multi-agent boundaries: sub-agents trust the orchestrator's summary, so a hallucination there propagates unchallenged

-Add human checkpoints at key decision boundaries for high-stakes tasks.
+Add human checkpoints at important decision points for high-stakes tasks.

 Mitigation¶